zulip/zulip-mobile/docs/howto/build-run.md

 ```

 This can sometimes happen if you're using JDK 13 to invoke the build
-command (e.g., when calling `react-native run-android`, or
+command (e.g., when calling `tools/run-android`, or
 `tools/test android`, or
 `android/gradlew -p android :app:assembleDebug`).
 You can check the
 version by running `java -version`.
 It seems that upgrading to